foxhound-tech-us/terraform-module-template/README.md

 ### Github PR Rules

 You should configure the repository to require certain checks to avoid merging in non-compliant code.
+Assuming the names of checks have not been changed, the following things should be added:

+- Checkov / Run Checkov
+- Lint / TFLint
+- Lint / GitHub Action Lint
+- Lint / YAML Lint
+- Lint / Terraform Format
+- Pre-release / Semantic Title
+- Pre-release / Terraform Test
+- Pre-release / Terraform Docs

 ### Semantic Versioning